What Is a Home Warranty Cash Buyout?

 Actual Cash Value vs. Retail Replacement Cost

-Home warranty companies typically base buyouts on one of two methods:
+Home warranty companies typically base buyouts on one of these methods:

 | Calculation Method | What It Means | Typical Outcome |